Stock Signals vs. Investment Advice: What's the Legal Difference?

 Why This Isn't Just a Technicality

-This distinction determines whether a company needs to register with regulators, hold licenses, and take on fiduciary-style obligations — or can operate as a publisher of impersonal information.
+This distinction determines whether a company needs to register with regulators, hold licenses, and take on fiduciary-style obligations, or can operate as a publisher of impersonal information.
+It's the difference between reading a newspaper and hiring an advisor.

 What Keeps a Product on the "Publisher" Side